sagemath/sagewiki_to_gh-2022-10-10/days87.md

 == Travel ==

 '''If you are a US citizen or permanent resident, please book flights on a US carrier.'''
 If you are not a US citizen or permanent resident, this restriction does not apply to you (since we're funding you from a different grant).
-Note that the [[Mathematical Congress of the Americas|http://mcofamericas.org/latest-news/mathematical-congress-americas-2017]] is the week after Sage Days 87; if you're interested in attending you may want to plan your travel accordingly.
+Note that the [[http://mcofamericas.org/latest-news/mathematical-congress-americas-2017|Mathematical Congress of the Americas]] is the week after Sage Days 87; if you're interested in attending you may want to plan your travel accordingly.

 There are two main ways to get to Burlington.